Smail Tulja

-Smail Tulja (born Smajo Džurlić; 1940 or 1941 in Plav, Montenegro, Yugoslavia) is a Montenegrin who was convicted in a Montenegro court, in July 2010, for the 1990 murder of Mary Beal in New York City.
-Beal went missing on September 15, 1990 and was found three weeks later in two garbage bags.
+Smail Tulja (born Smajo Džurlić; 1940 or 1941 – 12 February 2012) was a Montenegrin who was convicted in a Montenegro court, in July 2010, for the 1990 murder of Mary Beal in New York City.
+Beal went missing on September 15, 1990, and was found three weeks later in two garbage bags.
 She had been decapitated and dismembered.

 Džurlić changed his name to Tulja after fleeing the U.S., with his third wife, following Beal's murder.